Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Of course, there are drawbacks to self-publishing printed books, too.
 These include:

 • Printed books take a lot more upfront cash to publish.
 That sense of permanence and value comes with an initial cost.
-As your books increase in sales you’ll make the money back, but dealing with physical, tangible objects will cost more to deal with than digital books.
+As your books increase in sales you’ll make the money back, but physical, tangible objects will cost more to deal with than digital books.

 • Printed books usually cost more for the customer.
 For example, as of the time of this writing, the John Grisham novel A Time For Mercy costs $9.99 on Kindle and $13.89 on paperback.